salesforce/warp-drive/README.md

 Using the extreme parallelization capability of GPUs, WarpDrive enables orders-of-magnitude faster RL compared to CPU simulation + GPU model implementations.
 It is extremely efficient as it avoids back-and-forth data copying between the CPU and the GPU, and runs simulations across multiple agents and multiple environment replicas in parallel.

+We have some main updates since its initial open source,
+- version 1.3: provides the auto scaling tools to achieve the optimal throughput per device.
+- version 1.4: supports the distributed asynchronous training among multiple GPU devices.
+- version 1.6: supports the aggregation of multiple GPU blocks for one environment replica.
-WarpDrive (version 2.0) supports the dual backends of both CUDA C and JIT compiled Numba.
+- version 2.0: supports the dual backends of both CUDA C and JIT compiled Numba.
-WarpDrive also provides the auto scaling tools to achieve the optimal throughput per device (version 1.3), to perform the distributed asynchronous training among multiple GPU devices (version 1.4), to combine multiple GPU blocks for one environment replica (version 1.6).

 Together, these allow the user to run thousands of concurrent multi-agent simulations and train on extremely large batches of experience, achieving over 100x throughput over CPU-based counterparts.

-We include several default multi-agent environments based on the game of "Tag", where taggers are trying to run after and tag the runners.
+We include several default multi-agent environments based on the game of "Tag" for benchmarking and testing.
+In the "Tag" games, taggers are trying to run after and tag the runners.
+They are fairly complicated games where thread synchronization, shared memory, high-dimensional indexing for thousands of interacting agents are involved.
 Several much more complex environments such as Covid-19 environment and climate change environment have been developed based on WarpDrive, you may see examples in [Real-World Problems and Collaborations](#real-world-problems-and-collaborations).

 Below, we show multi-agent RL policies trained for different tagger:runner speed ratios using WarpDrive.